Amjad50/homelab/docs/configuration.md

 - **`machines/`** - Machine-specific overrides and additions
 - **`flake.nix`** - Defines all machine configurations

+The current machine-specific schema is documented in [`docs/homelab.md`](homelab.md).
+In short, the machine configs define `homelab.services`, `homelab.backups`, and `homelab.machineName`, and the service registry module turns those mappings into NixOS services, secrets, templates, and restore metadata.

 ## Common Module Structure

 Located in `common/modules/`: